 - Open the Run utility by pressing Windows + R keys together.

 REG add HKCUSoftwareMicrosoftWindowsCurrentVersionPoliciesSystem /v DisableRegistryTools /t REG_DWORD /d 0 /f

 - Press the Enter key.

-- Attempt to open the Registry Editor again, and hopefully, the problem will be fixed.
+- Attempt to open the Registry Editor again; hopefully, the problem will be fixed.

 As simple as this method might look to you, it sure can fix your issue.
-Unfortunately, if you’re still stuck with your case, there’s a final method that will fix this issue permanently.
+Unfortunately, if you’re still stuck with your case, a final method will fix this issue permanently.

 5. Resetting the PC

-If none of the preceding measures worked for you, this method is for you.
+This method is for you if none of the preceding measures worked for you.
 Remember that this method should only be used if the previous methods have failed.
 Don’t try this method unless you’ve already tried the other methods mentioned.
-This method ensures the fix because when you completely reset your PC, you will have a fresh copy, and thus all errors regarding the Registry Editor will be fixed instantly.
+This method ensures the fix because when you completely reset your PC, you will have a fresh copy; thus, all errors regarding the Registry Editor will be fixed instantly.
 Here’s how you can reset your system safely:

 - Open Windows Settings using Win + I

 - In Windows 10: Go to Update & Security.
 There, choose Recovery